Framartin/spatial-pred-R/GSoC organization/README.md

 ## 5th progress report

+04/08/2015

 * Checks and fix issues with W and listw for out-of-sample
 * Add spChk option for out-of-sample
 * Clean some old TODOs
 * add region.id attribute in sarlm.pred class which is passed to rownames in as.data.frame.sarlm.pred()
 * warning if spatial units are on newdata and data
+* minor changes

+## 6th progress report

+* fix computation of lagged variables
-* add the prevision case for some in-sample predictor
+* add the prevision case for some in-sample predictor (incomplete)
+* documentation update
+* minor changes

 ## TODO